janishutz/SimpleMediaUpscalerLite/website/plugins.md

-# Writing plugins for ImageVideoUpscaler
+# Writing plugins for SimpleMediaScalerLite

 Your plugin has to fulfill the following requirements:
 - Name of class it exposes has to be [name of engine]Scaler.
 The name of the file should be just the name of the engine in all lower case.